ritikmishra/micronaut-client-credentials-http-filter-issue/README.md

+# hey!

+the issue that this repository demonstrates has been fixed in `micronaut-security:2.2.2`.
+If you are experiencing the same problem, consider upgrading to a newer version of micronaut.

+---

-# demonstration of strange 500 issue
+demonstration of strange 500 issue

 To reproduce the error
 1. Run the micronaut application contained within the project